visual-framework/vf-wp/docs/containers.md

 * * *

-## Containers in Templates
+## Containers in Dynamic Templates

-Templates are configuration container stacks that can be used to define preset  theme templates.
+Templates are configurable container stacks that can be used to define preset dynamic theme templates.

 [Templates documentation →](/docs/templates.md)